The Australian Institute of Grants Management has been facilitating grantmaking networking, events and training for more

 Who: Local, state and federal government grantmakers, philanthropic, corporate and community foundations, and anyone involved in giving out grants.

-Cost: Free for AIGM members and SmartyGrants users, $30 for Non-AIGM members.
+Cost: Free for AIGM members and SmartyGrants users, $30 for others.

-Not in Queensland?
+Not in Western Australia?
 We're looking at programming future Grantmaker Musters in other areas - Stay tuned!

 We deliver a range of scheduled and tailored training courses to grantmakers of all sizes and types.